-Waimarama Taumaunu - Silver Ferns Coach
+Waimarama Taumaunu MBE - Silver Ferns Coach

-Vicki Wilson - Silver Ferns Assistant Coach
+Vicki Wilson OAM - Silver Ferns Assistant Coach

 This former Australian Netball captain is one of the finest shooters ever to play the game.
 Vicki Wilson joined the Silver Ferns management team in August, 2013 as assistant coach, working closely with coach Waimarama Taumaunu.